agentbryce2025/emulator/UPDATE.md

 - Behavioral analysis to detect and prevent emulator detection
 - Cloud profile database for community-contributed device profiles
 - Support for running multiple emulator instances simultaneously
-- Machine learning for realistic sensor pattern generation
+- Advanced machine learning models including neural networks for even more realistic sensor patterns
+- Plugin system for custom detection bypasses
+- Real-time telemetry for monitoring emulator performance

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request with improvements or bug fixes.